bhays/gravity-forms-wysija/readme.txt

 1. Install as a regular WordPress plugin
 2. Create a form with the appropriate fields via Gravity Forms
 3. Setup Mail Poet Newsletters with one or many lists
-4. Navigate to Forms->Mail Poet to setup feeds linking your forms and lists
+4. Navigate to a form then select MailPoet under Settings and setup your feeds

 == Frequently asked questions ==

 == Screenshots ==

 == Changelog ==

+### 2.0
+* Make use of the GFFeedAddOn class
+*

 ### 1.4.1
 * Fix static warnings